PERSONAL POINT OF VIEW:

 How do we know if a pattern is a system or a coincidence (systematic or coincidental)? (coincidence understood as random events that simply cluster here and there because they have to end up somewhere, not because they had to be right there where we see them...).

-So, for instance, prototypical transitivity (seems to me) is given by the natural constrains of the world we live in, not by some mental universal (I'm not saying there are no mental universals, but we should not deem everything that happens universally a mental universal).
+So, for instance, prototypical transitivity (seems to me) is given by the natural constrains of the world we live in, not by some mental universal (I'm not saying there are no mental universals, but we should not deem everything that happens universally an innate mental universal).

 Take for instance "pyramids"; we were not born with a chunk of brain designed to build pyramids, but given the constraints of the physical world in which we live, they just so happen to be one of the most common structures around the world, but that structure is just a coincidence imposed by the laws of physics and resources available to human beings.